-With its fantastic beaches, parks, ocean views and incredible sunsets, Gabriola Island has much to offer.
+Gabriola Island has much to offer with its fantastic beaches, parks, ocean views and incredible sunsets.

-Gabriola is the northernmost Island of the Southern Gulf Islands and located approximately 5 km east of Nanaimo.
+Gabriola is the northernmost island of the Southern Gulf Islands, located approximately 5 km east of Nanaimo.

-A 20-25 minute BC Ferry ride gets you from the Nanaimo harbour to Gabriola (Descanso Bay).
-Ferries run almost hourly, starting at 6:15 am until 11:00 pm.
+A 20-minute BC Ferry ride gets you from the Nanaimo Harbour to Gabriola (Descanso Bay).
+Depending on the season, ferries run almost every half-hour, starting at 5:45 am until 11:00 pm.

-You can also arrive by float plane or your own private boat.
+You can also arrive by float plane or your private boat.

-- The earliest archaeological record on Gabriola is a cave burial dated back to around 1500 BC
+- The earliest archaeological record on Gabriola is a cave burial dating back to around 1500 BC.

 - There are several locations on the Island where you can view petroglyphs.
-Although commonly believed to be thousands of years old, due to being carved in the soft sandstone, they are almost impossible to date, and as well, eroding rapidly
+Although commonly believed to be thousands of years old, due to being carved in soft sandstone, they are almost impossible to date and eroding rapidly.

 Natural Wonders of Gabriola Island